 Get started using the following strategies and tools

-A listing with applications that have been proven to meet the ISU’s security, accessibility, and purchasing standards.
+Applications that have been proven to meet the ISU’s security, accessibility, and purchasing standards.

 Bain, K. (2012).
 What the best college students do.
 Belknap Press.